 In the Committee's view, severance benefits, including in the event of a change-in-control, are contingent and operate as a form of insurance rather than a principal component of compensation strategy.
 In that regard, the Committee does not reduce or otherwise modify compensation elements on the basis of eligibility for severance benefits.
-The Potential Payments on Termination or Change-in-Control tables on pages 53 through 57 and the discussion of the employment agreements beginning on page 50 set forth the estimated values and details of the termination benefits under various scenarios for each of the Named Executive Officers.
+The Potential Payments on Termination or Change-in-Control tables on pages 55 through 59 and the discussion of the employment agreements beginning on page 52 set forth the estimated values and details of the termination benefits under various scenarios for each of the Named Executive Officers.

 Perquisites and Other Compensation.
-Detailed information regarding other compensation is provided in notes 5 and 6 to the Summary Compensation Table on page 45.
+Detailed information regarding other compensation is provided in note 5 to the Summary Compensation Table on page 47.
 In general, we believe that perquisites should not constitute a consequential portion of any executive officer's compensation.
 The Company makes available to the Named Executive Officers financial counseling services to assist them in obtaining financial planning advice.
-This benefit is provided to the executives but the executives pay tax on the benefit.
+This benefit is provided to the executives, but the executives pay any tax due on the benefit.

-No executive received perquisites in excess of \$10,000 in 2012.
+James Sandgren received a country club membership allowance of \$12,540 for business development purposes, a cell phone allowance of \$840 and an executive physical valued at \$1,408.
+No other executive received perquisites in excess of \$10,000 in 2014.
 Moreover, certain of the perquisites provided to executive officers also provide a benefit to us.
 For example, executive physicals, which we require annually for the CEO and every other year for the other Named Executive Officers, help us to assure that our executive officers do not postpone addressing health issues that could result in great cost to us in lost productivity and covered treatment costs.